 LEAD PLAINTIFF DEADLINE ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $50,000 Investing In Floor & Decor Holdings, Inc. To Contact The Firm

-/EIN News/ -- NEW YORK, May 22, 2019 (GLOBE NEWSWIRE) -- Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in Floor & Decor Holdings, Inc. ("Floor & Decor" or the "Company")(NYSE:FND) of the July 19, 2019 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+NEW YORK, May 28, 2019 (GLOBE NEWSWIRE) -- Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in Floor & Decor Holdings, Inc. ("Floor & Decor" or the "Company")(NYSE:FND) of the July 19, 2019 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 If you invested in Floor & Decor stock or options between May 23, 2018 and August 1, 2018 and would like to discuss your legal rights, click here: www.faruqilaw.com/FND.
 There is no cost or obligation to you.